XR2Learn/Enabler-5-Inference/README.md

 i.e., audio, bio-measurements (bm), body movements, are deployed in separated docker containers and their service name follow the structure:

-1. emotion-classification-MODALITY
+1. emotion-classification-<MODALITY>
 2. fusion-layer
-3. ed-evaluation

 **Note 2**: Some additional services can be found in the Inference domain “docker-compose.yml” file, namely:

 - redis
-- personalisation-tool
+- personalization-tool
-- demo-ui
+- dashboard

 These services are present in the Inference domain to facilitate development and are explained in detail in the following section, Personalization Tool.